FAQs

 How does the STEM Learning Ecosystems’ model differ from other national STEM initiatives?

-The STEM Learning Ecosystems Initiative is unique in its emphasis on collective knowledge and action, and its focus on transforming systems and funding models.
-The STEM Learning Ecosystems Community of Practice facilitates frequent opportunities for each of the 111 individual Ecosystems to communicate and learn from one another in order to maximize local results and create a shared narrative around the importance of STEM education for all.
 Unlike other national STEM initiatives, the STEM Learning Ecosystems Initiative is agnostic when it comes to local models—by design, individual Ecosystems determine and drive their own model based on what is best for their community.
-By empowering individual Ecosystems to re-envision the infrastructure through which students access high-quality STEM learning, our efforts can dramatically improve the way young people experience STEM education in and out of school.
+By empowering individual Ecosystems to re-envision the infrastructure through which learners access high-quality STEM learning and move through their community to the next learning experience, our efforts can dramatically improve the life-long learning required for economic mobility and future success.

 Why is it important to cultivate and support local Ecosystems?

-Local stakeholders know what is best for their community.
-And yet, there are untapped opportunities for local, regional and state school systems and community organizations to work together to provide high- quality STEM education for more students, particularly underserved and underrepresented students.
-Barriers to collaboration often include lack of time and resources, and lack of infrastructure.
-The STEM Learning Ecosystems Initiative provides the necessary support to help local stakeholders with a common goal align their resources and efforts to maximize results for kids, teachers and parents—and to create systemic change in how the community prepares students for success through STEM.
+Barriers to collaboration often include lack of time, resources, and infrastructure.
+The Ecosystems Initiative provides the necessary support to help local partners with a common goal align their resources and efforts to maximize results for all learners—and to create systemic change in how the community prepares individuals for success.

 What does the STEM Learning Ecosystems Initiative envision for the next phase of STEM awareness in the U.S.?